r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 After the setup and initialization of the plugin, WP users will automatically be added into phpBB when they register in WordPress, while without using the phpBB extension installed into phpBB, if users are allowed to register in phpBB, they will be added into WordPress when they will visit the WordPress side as logged in or at their first login in WordPress (or install the phpBB extension to add users at same time into WordPress when they register in phpBB).
 But you could use the plugin just only to transfer users between phpBB and Wordpress by activating the plugin as not linked (read the help install page), or to show phpBB posts into a WordPress hosted into another domain

 = Widgets =
-* Login/logout widget (users can login/logout/register on either Wordpress or phpBB)
+* Login/logout widget (anyway users can login/logout/register on any Wordpress or phpBB login form)
 * Last Topic Posts widget(Links, Links and Text, With or Without Avatars), Read/Unread Topics/Posts

 = Auto Embed phpBB into WordPress Template =